swcarpentry/training-course/_submissions/round-11/2/2014-09-12-concept-map-ssh-keys-github.md

 tags:
   - Concept Map
 ---
-Covering only the section &#8220;Generating SSH Keys&#8221; that is part of the Git lesson: http://software-carpentry.org/v5/novice/git/05-sshkeys.html
+Covering only the section "Generating SSH Keys" that is part of the Git lesson: http://software-carpentry.org/v5/novice/git/05-sshkeys.html

 &nbsp;